In this guide I explain the government’s furlough leave scheme.

 What can employers claim for furlough leave?

-Employers are not obliged to top up salaries to benefit from the furlough leave scheme.
+Employers are not obliged to top up salaries further.
 However, if the employer does not wish to pay the employee their full original salary the employer will need to get agreement from the employee.

 Selection for furlough leave